Five Signs Of ADHD To Look For In Adults

 • Fidgeting and squirming

-It’s important to note that ADHD is not considered the same as a learning disability like dyslexia or dysgraphia, though half of children with ADHD also have learning disabilities, like dyslexia or auditory processing disorder.
+It’s important to note that ADHD is not considered the same as a learning disability like dyslexia or dysgraphia, though half of children with ADHD also have learning disabilities like dyslexia or auditory processing disorder.

-Some of these symptoms may be the same for adults, such as struggling to sit still.
-However, many adults have learned how to control impulsive behaviors that used to present themselves when they were children.
-However, just because you may have more self-control, that doesn’t mean that you won’t still struggle with symptoms from ADHD when you’re older.
-As an adult, the signs of ADHD may present themselves in other ways that can negatively impact your life if left unaddressed, like poor problem-solving skills.
+However, just because you may have more self-control doesn’t mean that you won’t still struggle with symptoms of ADHD when you’re older.
+As an adult, the signs of ADHD may present themselves in other ways that can negatively impact your life if left unaddressed, like poor problem-solving skills or late bill payments.
 Here are some of the other symptoms that adults living with ADHD can experience:

 Getting bored easily